ATOMIC Gen Sasaki x Takaya Kataoka | SKIER'S TALK ROOM -Let's talk about gear-

 ¥44,000

-The Kataoka i series also has a wide range of options, from hard expert models to more flexible models.
-The comprehensiveness of this lineup is another strength of Atomic.
+The Kataoka i-series also offers a wide range of options, with various types ranging from hard expert models to more flexible ones.
+This extensive lineup is one of Atomic's strengths.

 profile